 An applicant may also begin an application for coverage online at marketplace.virginia.gov or via telephone at (888) 687-1501.
 This is Virginia's Insurance Marketplace.
 The call center is open from 8AM to 5PM, Monday through Friday.
 Open enrollment for marketplace plans is November 1 to January 15 annually, but Medicaid applications can be made here any time during the year.
 If an application is started here, the Marketplace will screen it for eligibility for Virginia's Medicaid/FAMIS Programs and attempt to determine eligibility for those programs as well.
-If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the local DSS in the locality where an applicant lives will then handle disposition of these case.
+If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the Marketplace will transfer the case to the local DSS in the locality where an applicant lives to handle disposition of these case.